 2. Congenital heart disease

 Women with a diet low in riboflavin (vitamin B2) and niacin (vitamin B3) are at risk of having children with congenital heart disease.
-Pregnant women should avoid diets rich in saturated fats.
+Pregnant women should ask their doctor if they need extra intakes of Vitamins B2 and B3.
+They should also avoid diets rich in saturated fats.
 Dairy products (low-fat or fat-free to avoid saturated fat), liver and leafy greens are good sources of vitamin B2.
 Vitamin B3 is found in chicken, fish, liver, nuts and whole grains.

 Gastroschisis is a birth defect in which the baby’s abdominal wall shows a crack or tear.
 A pregnancy diet low in proteins and zinc is an important factor that can lead to gastroschisis.
 Also, women who have a low body mass index show a higher risk of having a baby with gastroschisis.
 Poor nutrition and smoking during pregnancy can also cause gastroschisis.